ritish-behera/VSD-PhysicalDesign/README.md

 ![Screenshot 2024-06-01 183728](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/f3e24948-d0b7-43fa-9c5a-6bfa245f2b9b)

-# Module-4 : Pre-layout Timing Analysis and Clock Tree Synthesis Using TritonCTS
+# Module-4 : Pre-layout Timing Analysis and Clock Tree Synthesis
 Till this point we discussed about the extraction of the layout of a standard cell as well as calculated the timing characterization values for the cell.
 Our next goal is to plug in this newly designed standard cell to our working design "picorv32a" and check its functionality.
 In this module we will be focusing on how to import the data associated with the cell to the design library in form of LEF as well as make it ready for PnR stages.

 OpenLane, being a place and route tool, relies heavily on LEF files.
 A LEF file provides information about the cell's power & ground rails, inner PR boundary and input/output port information.
 While the extracted layout file (.mag) contains comprehensive details, including power, ground, and logic implementation, these details are often redundant for PnR processes.
 Therefore, extracting a simplified LEF file that focuses on the necessary elements is crucial.

-## Synthesis and Timing Analysis of New Std Cell
+## Synthesis and Timing Analysis of New Custom Cell
 ### Conversion of Grid Info to Track Info
 Tracks are essentially the paths through which routing occurs, connecting the outside IO pins to the cell's IO nodes.
 To get the track information of the SkyWater 130nm PDK, move to the directory ```openlane/pdks/sky130A/libs.tech/openlane/sky130_fd_sc_hd/``` and open the ```tracks.info``` file.